 Make Ahead & Storage

-- Store leftover chicken teriyaki in the fridge for 1-2 days.
+- Refrigerate leftover chicken for up to 4 days.

-- Leftover cooked chicken can be reheated in the air fryer, oven, or microwave.
+- Reheat chicken gently in a skillet, air fryer, or microwave.

 Serving Suggestions